qdrant/landing_page/qdrant-landing/content/documentation/cloud/hybrid-cloud.md

               port: 53
 ```

+## Deleting a Hybrid Cloud Environment

+To delete a Hybrid Cloud Environment, first delete all Qdrant database clusters in it, then open a support ticket with the id of the environment you want to delete.

 ## Roadmap

 We plan to introduce the following configuration options directly in the Qdrant Cloud Console in the future.
 If you need any of them beforehand, please contact our Support team.

+* Self-service environment deletion
 * Node selectors
 * Tolerations
 * Affinities and anti-affinities